-How does Thai Massage compare
+How does Thai Massage compare to Ayurvedic massage?

 They are members of the same family, but there are major differences.
 Here is my real life experience with both.

 Recently I had my first Ayurvedic massage in Kandy, Sri Lanka.
 Here are my impressions.